truthixify/haven/docs/architecture.md

 5. Compare against `user_pubkey_hash` in lock args

 **Permitted operations:**
-- Top up deposit balance (add CKBytes to the cell -- type script allows without proof)
+- Top up deposit balance (add CKBytes to the cell; type script allows without proof)
 - Migrate to a new cell version
 - Reclaim all CKBytes and close the cell